MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/investigate-anomaly-alerts.md

 **Learning period**

-Establishing a new user's activity pattern requires an initial learning period of seven days during which alerts are not triggered for any new locations.
+Establishing a new user's activity pattern requires an initial learning period of seven days during which alerts aren't triggered for any new locations.

 **TP**, **B-TP**, or **FP**?

-1. **TP**: If you're able to confirm that the activity wasn't perform by a legitimate user.
+1. **TP**: If you're able to confirm that the activity wasn't performed by a legitimate user.

     **Recommended action**: Suspend the user, mark the user as compromised, and reset their password.
 1. **FP** (Unusual behavior): If you're able to confirm that the user legitimately performed the unusual activities, or more activities than the established baseline.